PratapMattam/portal-service/README.md

-**1. Seed data inserted for the customerId : 12345 for testing purposes**
+**1. Seed data has been inserted for the customerId 12345 for testing purposes**

 **2. Curl to get rewards for a specific customer in the last 3 months:**